 As a requirement of participation on this expedition, all passengers must purchase travel insurance including medical, accident, and a minimum of $100,000 in repatriation/evacuation insurance.
 Furthermore, the shipping company strongly recommends obtaining trip cancellation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Pre-scheduled group transfer from the ship to the airport in Ushuaia directly following disembarkation; shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots and snowshoes); all meals onboard the ship; snacks, coffee, and tea; all miscellaneous service taxes and port charges throughout the program.
+Pre-scheduled group transfer from the ship to the airport in Ushuaia directly following disembarkation; shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots); all meals onboard the ship; snacks, coffee, and tea; all miscellaneous service taxes and port charges throughout the program.
 Inclusions subject to change without notice.

-Airfare; pre- and post-land arrangements; transfer to the vessel in Puerto Madryn; luggage transfer to the vessel; passport and visa expenses; admission fees to local Stanley attractions; government arrival and departure taxes; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (which is strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel aboard; fuel surcharge may apply.
+Airfare; pre- and post-land arrangements; transfer to the vessel in Puerto Madryn; luggage transfer to the vessel; passport and visa expenses; admission fees to local Stanley attractions; government arrival and departure taxes; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (which is strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel aboard (guidelines will be provided); fuel surcharge may apply.

-PHOTOS: © Jan Byrde, © Werner Thiele, © Rinie van Meurs, © Erwin Vermeulen
+PHOTOS: © Jan Byrde, © Werner Thiele, © Rinie van Meurs, © Erwin Vermeulen, © Oceanwide Expeditions